W-McDingus/Book-Ratio-Ordering/README.md

 Developed with @harishkumar92

-Compares book ratio for different depths (1%/5%/10%)
+Compares book ratio for different depths (1%/5%/10%) -- when specific structuring of ratio occurs, buy signals tend to generate positive alpha.

 Default exchange = Coinbase